 Most people don’t evaluate their chances of getting into a car crash every time they hop behind the wheel.
 But there is actually a good chance of getting in an accident each and every time you drive.
 An average of six million car accidents occur in the United States every year – that’s 11+ accidents every minute.
 About half of those accidents result in injuries.
 And two-thirds of those injured will be left with some type of permanent disability.

-At Salango Law, PLLC, we understand that statistics aren’t important to you when you have been in a serious car accident.
+At Salango Law, PLLC, we understand that statistics aren’t important to you when you or a loved one has been in a serious auto accident.
 Your accident is all that matters to us.
-Our Charleston car accident lawyers focus on your circumstances and how to get as much as possible to compensate you for your losses.
+A Charleston car accident lawyer focuses on your circumstances and how to get as much as possible to compensate you for your losses.
+Call to discuss your legal options.

 Hire the law firm that cares about you and has a proven history of success.